chreekat/blatherings/haskell-imports.md

 ```

-As a final note, my second proposal is *very* similar to my first, and doing away with all the whitespace changes would make them nearly identical.
-Except for two things:
+My second proposal is *very* similar to my first, and doing away with all the whitespace changes would make them nearly identical.
+There are three meaningful differences:

 1. Backwards compatibility is broken by removing the `qualified` keyword
+2. Backwards compatibility is taken out back and shot by making imports qualified-by-default
 2. The nonsense line `import Data.List as L unqualified` is made illegal by breaking individual import stanzas
 into individual statements